Philadelphia Club: 19th century

+In 1843, they moved to 919 Walnut Street.
+In 1850, the club moved to its current location, the Thomas Butler Mansion at 1301 Walnut Street.
+Frederick J. Benton the great-grandson of Joseph Bonaparte, was the owner of the nightspot in the 1930s early 1940s.

 Union Army General George Meade was admitted to club membership only after winning the Battle of Gettysburg.

-Presidents Day

 Following Proclamation 87 - Celebration of George Washington's Birthday made by President Abraham Lincoln on February 19, 1862, Philadelphia celebrated the Birthday of President George Washington with a military parade procession on Broad, Walnut and Chestnut Streets.
-The parade occurred on February 22, 1862 and was led by Major General Robert Patterson.
-The Club celebrated this occasion with a tribute President Washington.
-Philadelphia artist Joseph Boggs Beale recorded the Club's tribute in his diary: The club house, 13th & Walnut, was illuminated with candles at every pane of glass, & had a beautiful American flag hanging so that the light on it showed it several squares away.
+The parade occurred on February 22, 1862, and was led by Major General Robert Patterson.

+The club celebrated this occasion with a tribute President Washington.
+Philadelphia artist Joseph Boggs Beale recorded the club's tribute in his diary: The club house, 13th & Walnut, was illuminated with candles at every pane of glass, & had a beautiful American flag hanging so that the light on it showed it several squares away.
 In one of their windows they had a pure white marble head of Washington & the American flag (silk) covering the pedestal & this was set off with a dark red background and brilliantly lighted from above.

-Prohibition
+20th century

 In 1931, during Prohibition, the Philadelphia Club was raided by members of the Philadelphia Police Department, led by Bronislaw Wielbaba, in an effort to seize illegal spirits and wine.
 According to Weilbaba's testimony, the police captured 401 quarts, 118 pints, and a 1-gallon jug of alcohol during the raid of member lockers on February 2, 1931.
 The only arrest made was of the club manager.

-Clubhouse

-Design of the Butler Mansion is attributed to William Strickland and was one of his few residential commissions.
-It was built as a city house for Thomas Butler, only son of South Carolina U.S. Senator Pierce Butler.
-Thomas Butler died before the building's 1838 completion, and it stood vacant until its 1849 purchase by The Philadelphia Club.
-The club added a billiard room, moved the kitchen to the basement, and opened its new clubhouse in 1850.
-It was altered in 1888-89 by Frank Furness, who designed a rear addition and expanded its kitchens and main dining room.
-Wilson Eyre renovated its interiors a decade later, and additional alterations were done by Horace Trumbauer in 1905 and 1908, and by Mellor, Meigs & Howe in 1916.